tldr-pages/tldr/pages/windows/net.md

 `net {{start|stop}} {{service_name}}`

-- Make sure an SMB share is avaialable in the current console:
+- Make sure an SMB share is available in the current console:

 `net use {{\\smb_shared_folder}} /USER:{{user_name}}`